-Sigma organizes their lenses into three distinct product lines—art, contemporary, and sports.
+Sigma organizes its lenses into three distinct product lines—Art, Contemporary, and Sports.
 And each line has a distinct concept that sets the requirements for future lenses.

 The Sigma Art lenses are designed specifically for high-resolution cameras.
 They work with the camera to make the most of a high pixel count.
 The Art line is about optimizing quality.
 So Sigma Art lenses are for photographers who appreciate the image.

 The Art line includes a wide range of lenses.
 It has prime and zoom lenses.
 And it also features wide-angle and standard-view lenses.
 You need to go to the Contemporary and Sports lines for telephoto lenses.